pingcap/tispark/docs/how_to_use_tidb_as_metastore_db.md

 ## Adding hive-site.xml configuration to Spark

-Then you can find a sample conf file at config directory at [tispark](https://github.com/pingcap/tispark) project.
-What you need to do is copy and paste such file into `SPARK_HOME/conf`.
-One last thing to mention is that you need to adjust some properties if you change the user name or user password at setting up tidb step.
+Then you can find a sample conf file [hive-site.xml.template](../config/hive-site.xml.template) and adjust some settings.
+You also need put the file into `SPARK_HOME/conf`.

 After you finish these two steps, you are able to use tidb to store meta info of Spark.